A bowl of Norwegian bacalao salt cod stew with rice and fresh salad served on a rustic wooden cutting board

 Looking ahead, Sissel is confident that Primar's best days are still to come.
 With a growing product line, unwavering dedication to quality, and deep roots in the Folldal community, the bacalao adventure is far from over.

--The secret lies in the combination of quality ingredients.
-What’s great is that you can add your personal twist, for instance, by serving bacalao with arugula, olives, and balsamic vinegar, Sissel says with a smile.
+The secret lies in the combination of quality ingredients.
+What's great is that you can add your personal twist, for instance, by serving bacalao with arugula, olives, and balsamic vinegar.